faranak403/test/README.md

 **Inputs**:

 - `data (pandas.DataFrame)`: Binary dataset (all features must be 0s and 1s).
+- `feature_c`: The list of features column name in your dataset.
+- `target_c`: The name of the target column in your dataset.
+- `important_feature`: a list.
 - `pop_size (int, optional)`: Population size for genetic programming (default: 400).
 - `generations (int, optional)`: Number of generations (default: 80).
 - `cx_prob (float, optional)`: Crossover probability (default: 0.5).